top of page

 Add-ons -

-• Madrock safeguard (STINI GEAR ) - Needed for rappelling and locking device as a your tether on 35’ rappel rope
+• Madrock safeguard (STINI GEAR ) - Needed for rappelling and acts as a locking device on 35’ rappel rope which becomes your tether as well.

-• Wild country ropeman1 (STINI GEAR) for the 10.5mm rope - 10 ‘ rope , makes adjusting the lineman’s length alot easier over the included prusik knot for the - kong duck (STINI GEAR ) for the 9.5mm rope. - I did use this for the tether on the 10 foot rope - before changing over to the rappel setup , also nicer then the prusik knot.
+• Wild country ropeman1 (STINI GEAR) for the 10.5mm rope (10') , makes adjusting the lineman’s length a lot easier over the included prusik knot for the - kong duck (STINI GEAR ) for the 9.5mm or 10.5mm rope (10'). - I used the Kongduck for the tether on the 10 foot rope before changing over to the rappel setup.
+Also nicer then the prusik knot.

 • Pull out bags (STINI GEAR -optional) i use a few of these in the backpack to keep my kill kit, game calls, scent waffers or snacks.
 Great way to keep things organized.

-• Climbing aiders (STINI GEAR) mentioned below . the best way to add height to your climb and cut back on the amount, length and weight of climbing sticks.
+• Climbing aiders (STINI GEAR) mentioned below .
+The best way to add height to your climb and cut back on the length of climbing sticks and weight.

 Two different styles I use for climbing are